 For RN bridge programs visit:

 One of the most expedient paths to becoming an RN is that of the college ADN program.
-Generally, the Associate's Degree in Nursing is 2 years in length and focuses on skills such as understanding and applying healthcare principals and processes to provide evidence-based and empathetic services, including patient needs assessment while meeting ethical care standards.
-Delaware has a four or so ADN programs offered throughout the state.
+Generally, the Associate’s Degree in Nursing is 2 years in length and focuses on skills such as understanding and applying healthcare principles and processes to provide evidence-based and empathetic services, including patient needs assessment while meeting ethical care standards.
+Delaware has a four or so ADN program offered throughout the state.

 What to Look For in an ADN Program in Delaware

 How should potential students evaluate whether an ADN program is going to help them meet their goals of becoming effective advocates of patient health and all that it entails, including acute and preventive health-care measures?
 Try using the following school criteria to help:

 Offering great value to students and regulatory control to institutions, accrediting bodies create measures to which schools can evaluate themselves to ensure a standard of programming that creates excellent nurses.
 It is important for students to ensure that their school choices are accredited by either the Accreditation Commission for Education in Nursing (ACEN) or the American Association of Colleges of Nursing (AACN).

 Completing your ADN through an accredited school should lead you to be able to take the NCLEX-RN exam for your state, right?
 This wasn’t always the case, so double check that your school program actually lists that you’re eligible for nursing licensure once you graduate and take the exam.

 A school’s reputation for academics is an important consideration.
 Here are some indications that you’ve found a great ADN program:

 - Number of graduates compared to non-graduates